 Avoid power struggles: This will lead to an immediate decrease in student engagement if they come to believe that you are a power hungry, control freak.
 Remember each student has a right to chose or reject God and that right comes directly from God Himself.
 View the power struggle as a sign that maybe you need to take another approach with the student to try and engage him or her.
 Pay attention to non-verbal body language.
 Folded arms across the chest are often a sign of disinterest.
 Re-evaluate your strategy with this student and try again.

 Avoid labeling student: Students are constantly in development.
 What you see before you is not what they will be some day.
-Be careful to avoid labeling them with title like: He doesn’t care, she just wants attention, and He’ll never change.
+Be careful to avoid labeling them with title slike: He doesn’t care, she just wants attention, and they’ll never change.
 Grace will and should cover a multitude of sins.

 Be aware of countertransference: By definition, countertransference involves negative reactions that youth workers have towards their students.
 Youth workers who have negative reactions to the students can contribute to those students’ resistance to youth ministry outreach.
 It is during these moments when we must search our hearts for the barriers that stands in the way of our being able to love this specific student.
 It may be as simple as a personality conflict or it may be deeper, this student may be unintentionally triggering a memory of a bad experience or relationship the youth worker has had in their past.
 Either way, these situations should be discussed with your supervisors and consulted with other volunteers to see who can step in and reach out to this particular student.